 Phil Christman teaches first-year writing at the University of Michigan and is the editor of the Michigan Review of Prisoner Creative Writing.
 His work has appeared in The Christian Century, Paste, Books & Culture, and other publications.
-His most recent book is Midwest Futures.
+His most recent books are How to Be Normal and Midwest Futures.

 We bad-movie watchers have our own anticriteria, the sorts of badness we prefer.